scverse/governance/in_progress/mission-statement.md

 ## Developer engagement

-The scverse heavily benefits from a variety of people contributing code via different channels.
+Scverse heavily benefits from a variety of people contributing code via different channels.
 The channels used at the moment are:

-* Pull requests on scverse core or ecosytem packages: These can be used to fix bugs that are experienced during a workflow or to contribute functionalities.
+* Pull requests on scverse core or ecosystem packages: These can be used to fix bugs that are experienced during a workflow or to contribute functionalities.
 * Feedback/ bug reporting through issues and the community forum.
 * Creating and sharing tutorial content, either through written documentation or in person workshops.
 * Contributing and maintaining documentation, making it easier for people to use or understand available tools.